Çağlar Şahin Akbaba

-Çağlar Şahin Akbaba (born 17 March 1995) is a Turkish professional footballer who plays as a goalkeeper for Boluspor.
+Çağlar Şahin Akbaba (born 17 March 1995) is a Turkish professional footballer who plays as a goalkeeper for TFF 1.
+Lig club Vanspor.

 Professional career

 Akbaba made his professional debut for Kardemir Karabükspor in a 2-0 Süper Lig loss to Konyaspor on 11 December 2017.

 International career

 Akbaba is a one-time youth international for the Turkey U19s in a 3-1 friendly loss to the Netherlands U19s on 13 October 2013.